Sherrilyn Ifill On RGB's Seat And Fighting Voter Suppression

 (Miss this week’s The Leadership Brief?
 This interview below was delivered to the inbox of Leadership Brief subscribers on Sunday morning, Sept.
 27; to receive weekly emails of conversations with the world’s top CEOs and business decisionmakers, click here.)

-With the President and Attorney General waging an unceasing disinformation campaign to undermine public confidence in the presidential election, Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Education Fund (LDF), is bracing for post–Nov.
+With the President and Attorney General waging an unceasing disinformation campaign to undermine public confidence in the presidential election, Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund (LDF), is bracing for post–Nov.
 3 battle.
 In an earlier stint at the LDF, one of the nation’s premier civil rights organizations, Ifill specialized in litigating voting-rights cases.
-After leaving to teach law and write books, she returned in 2013, as the first female director to head the organization founded by Thurgood Marshall in 1940.
+After leaving to teach law and write books, she returned in 2013, as the second female director to head the organization founded by Thurgood Marshall in 1940.
 (The LDF became a separate entity from the NAACP in 1957.)

 Under Ifill, the LDF has grown dramatically.
 Its staff has nearly doubled in size since 2016 to over 100 employees, nearly half of them attorneys.
 And that was before donations exploded after the killing of George Floyd.
 Floyd’s murder sparked a wave of national protests and new awareness among many white Americans of the nation’s institutional racism.
 A surge of financial support, along with a pre-existing 80th-anniversary LDF campaign, is helping to fuel another round of expansion under Ifill.
 Next year the organization plans to hire 40 more staffers and open its first Southern office in order to establish an on-the-ground presence in the region of the country that still accounts for the vast majority of its cases.
 (The LDF has offices in New York City and Washington, D.C.)